-All the exercises in this guide use free data set that can be downloaded from the QGIS website.
+All the exercises in this guide use free data set that can be downloaded here.
 The zip file to download contains several folders corresponding to each one of the lessons in this guide.
 In each of them you will find a QGIS project file.
 Just open it and you will be ready to start the lesson.